How to Sanitize Water In An Emergency

 3. Stir and let the water sit for at least 30 minutes before use.

-4. For iodine tablets, follow the manufacturer’s instructions to prepare the water for use correctly.
-If there is no instruction available, use one tablet for every quart of water you need to treat.
+4. For iodine tablets, follow the manufacturer’s instructions to prepare the water correctly.
+If no instructions are available, use one tablet for every quart of water you need to treat.

 Water Disinfection Tablets

-1. Water disinfection tablets contain chlorine, is one, chlorine dioxide or other disinfecting agents.
-They are available online, in pharmacies, or in sporting goods stores.
+1. Water disinfection tablets contain chlorine, is one, chlorine dioxide, or other disinfecting agents.
+They are available online, in pharmacies, or sporting goods stores.

 2. Follow the instructions on the product label.
 Each product may have different strengths.